geraldstanje/coding_assigment/README.md

 There are two options to build the trie:

 1. read the keywords from a file
-2. read the ketwords via command line argument
+2. read the keywords via command line argument

 The keyword search returns a vector, which indicates that the keyword was found, if the value is 1